Alopecia areata is a type of hair loss that affects patches of the scalp, and sometimes other parts of the body. It is an autoimmune condition.

 A genetic link means it can run in families.
 Around 20 percent of people with the condition have a family member who also has it.

 It is more likely if a close relative develops patches before the age of 30 years.
-If a parent has it, there is a 50 percent that their offspring will too.
+If a parent has it, there is a

 With early treatment, alopecia areata can be reversible.
 About 80 percent of people with the condition find that their hair regrows without treatment within a year.